xpxaxsxi/dpath/README.md

 Example:

-Windows 10 shows a slideshow of jpg-images.
+Windows 10 shows a slideshow of jpg-images from desktop-folder, every users desktop is searched
 ```
 ?- dpathw:wopen(filetype('c:'/users/_/desktop/A.jpg)), sleep(5), fail;!.
 ```